 - Give your donors plenty of options.

-An online presence doesn’t have to mean you’re on every platform with allocated staff to maintain it.
-It can be as simple as having a basic website or Facebook page.
+That doesn’t mean you have to be on every social media platform if you haven’t got staff or volunteers to maintain it.
+It can be as simple as having a basic website or Facebook page, which you can set up in no time.

 Maintain clear accounts of all spending across all departments: